-Let’s look at the different ways to open elevated Command Prompt.
+Let’s look at the different ways to open it in Windows 11.

 Administrator: Command Prompt appears in the title at the top.
-Administrator indicates that the Command Prompt is opened as an administrator.
+The “Administrator” indicates that the Command Prompt is opened as an administrator.

-Launch Task Manager.
-Click File > Run new task.
+Launch Task Manager and click File > Run new task.

 Type cmd in the “Create new task” box.
 Select “Create this task with administrative privileges.”
-Press “Enter.”
+Press the “Enter” key.

-Open Run Command.
-Type cmd, then press Ctrl + Shift + Enter.
-In the UAC pop-up, click “Yes.”
+Type cmd and press Ctrl + Shift + Enter.
+In the UAC popup, click “Yes.”

-Launch PowerShell as administrator.
-Type start cmd and then press the “Enter” key.
+Type start cmd and press the “Enter” key.